 Ritzer and the organization have witnessed unprecedented growth since arriving in Georgia.
 Since their arrival they have witnessed increases in the following categories: attendance (63%), season tickets (137%), group tickets (40%), and revenue (53%).

 Prior to joining the Swarm, Ritzer spent eight years with the Wisconsin Woodchucks of the Northwoods League, an elite summer collegiate baseball league consisting of the top college players in the nation.
 Ritzer served as the Woodchucks’ Assistant General Manager starting in 2007 and was heavily involved with sponsorships, ticket sales, marketing, community and media relations, and gameday operations for the club.

 Ritzer, a native of Reedsburg, Wisconsin, is a graduate of the University of Wisconsin-La Crosse where he earned his Master of Science in Exercise & Sport Science – Sport Administration.
 He also holds a minor in Business Administration and a concentration in Coaching Competitive Athletics.
 Ritzer spent nine years coaching high school basketball and volunteered with Big Brothers Big Sisters of the Twin Cities for two years.
-He is a graduate of Leadership Saint Paul (2014), participated in the Gwinnett County Chamber’s Principal for a Day Program (2018), and currently serves on the Gwinnett County Public Schools Marketing Advisory Board.
+He is a graduate of Leadership Saint Paul (2014), participated in the Gwinnett County Chamber’s Principal for a Day Program (2018), and has served on the Gwinnett County Public Schools Marketing Advisory Board.